radekg/terraform-provisioner-ansible/README.md

 #### Plays attributes

-- `plays.hosts`: list of hosts to include in auto-generated inventory file when `inventory_file` not given, string list, default `empty list`; more details below
+- `plays.hosts`: list of hosts to include in auto-generated inventory file when `inventory_file` not given, string list, default `empty list`; When used with nulll_resource this can be an interpolated list of host IP address public or private; more details below
 - `plays.groups`: list of groups to include in auto-generated inventory file when `inventory_file` not given, string list, default `empty list`; more details below
 - `plays.enabled`: boolean, default `true`; set to `false` to skip execution
 - `plays.become`: `ansible[-playbook] --become`, boolean, default `false` (not applied)